MAPPS Strategic Plan – 2014

 - Provide programs to keep member firms informed of and assure access to emerging commercial markets, global markets, existing U.S. Government trade activities and non-governmental organizations (NGO) program.

-- Support the international committee and establish a liaison with World Bank, Agency for International Development, Trade Development Agency, United Nations, etc.
+- Establish a liaison with World Bank, Agency for International Development, Trade Development Agency, United Nations, etc.

 - Create MAPPS chapters or affiliates in other countries or continents.